Faculty

 Language Arts, Math

-At Red Cedar, Megg serves as the core teacher for an elementary group.
-She teaches language arts for the primary and elementary groups, as well as math for the elementary group.
-In her spare time, Megg enjoys watching her kids do anything, being with family and friends, sewing, pottery, being on the lake, and spinning.
+In her spare time, Megg enjoys being with family and friends, volunteering, gardening, sewing, pottery, being on the lake, and spinning.
 She lives in Middlebury with her husband, Eamon, three kids, Rhys, Matty, and Maeve and their dog Dori!

 Stacy Carter